ajduberstein/gis_tutorial/README.md

 ⇒  /Applications/Postgres.app/Contents/Versions/9.5/bin/psql -f ny.sql
 ```

-(If you don't want to type this out in full, learn about [Bash aliases](https://www.digitalocean.com/community/tutorials/an-introduction-to-useful-bash-aliases-and-functions).)
+(If you find yourself typing this frequently and don't want to type this out in full, learn about [Bash aliases](https://www.digitalocean.com/community/tutorials/an-introduction-to-useful-bash-aliases-and-functions).)

 You've now created a table called `ny_nbhds`.
 Check it out using `psql`: